 Your Complete Guide to Decaffeinated Tea

-Decaffeinated teas are a great option for tea lovers who may need to avoid caffeine for health reasons, or for those who like to drink tea in the evenings but don’t want their sleep to be affected.
-All tea leaves grown from the tea plant Camellia sinensis naturally contain caffeine, but the levels of caffeine they contain may depend on when they were harvested, and also on the length of time the leaves have been oxidised during processing.
-Black teas tend to contain the highest amounts of caffeine, with oolong, green, and white teas containing lesser amounts.
+All tea leaves grown from the tea plant Camellia sinensis naturally contain caffeine, but the level of caffeine may depend on when they were harvested and on how long the leaves have been oxidised during processing.
+Black teas tend to contain the highest amounts of caffeine, with oolong, green and white teas generally containing less.

-Tea leaves actually contain more caffeine than coffee beans, but when brewed, caffeine is more effectively extracted from coffee than from tea, meaning a cup of coffee will contain higher levels of caffeine than a cup of tea.
-Most types of tea can be decaffeinated, but decaf black tea and decaf green tea are the most usual ones available.
-However, no decaffeination method can eliminate 100% of caffeine so there will always be trace amounts of it in decaf tea, but in order for a tea to be called ‘decaffeinated’ it must contain less than 2.5% of its original caffeine.
-The only teas that are actually caffeine-free are herbal teas and tisanes, or rooibos, a naturally caffeine-free tea made from the soft, needle-like leaves of the broom-like plant Aspalathus linearis.
+Most types of tea can be decaffeinated, but decaf black tea and decaf green tea are the most common.
+No decaffeination method can eliminate 100% of caffeine, so there will always be trace amounts left in decaf tea.
+However, for a tea to be called decaffeinated it must contain less than 2.5% of its original caffeine.

 How is Tea Decaffeinated?

-There are four known methods used to decaffeinate tea:
+There are four known methods used to decaffeinate tea.

-• The Water Processing Method
+- The Water Processing Method

-• The Carbon Dioxide Method
+- The Carbon Dioxide Method

-• The Methylene Chloride Method
+- The Methylene Chloride Method

-• The Ethyl Acetate Method
+- The Ethyl Acetate Method

 Our Range of Decaffeinated Teas